danpgomez/coffee_shop/README.md

 # Coffee Shop
-A simple, single activity, game to learn the app lifecycle and saving small bits of data using onSaveInstanceState().
+A simple, single activity, game to learn the Android activity lifecycle and saving small bits of data using onSaveInstanceState().

 ![](coffee_shop.gif)